Let's Dance (1950 film): Premiere

-Reception
+Reviews

 In a contemporary review for The New York Times, critic Thomas M. Pryor called the screenplay "a curious mixture of comedy, farce and sentimentality that is stretched beyond the point of comfortable endurance" and wrote: "The trouble with 'Let's Dance' is that it is freighted with too much plot, and most of it wallows in cheap sentiment that is not smartly enough burlesqued to add up to hearty laughter."

-Critic Philip K. Scheuer of the Los Angeles Times wrote: "'Let's Dance' has a plot so insistently complicated that its sole purpose appears to be to keep the stars out of the musical spotlight; and when they do manage to get into it the songs Frank Loesser has written for them seem hardly worth the effort."
+Critic Philip K. Scheuer of the Los Angeles Times wrote: "Let's Dance has a plot so insistently complicated that its sole purpose appears to be to keep the stars out of the musical spotlight; and when they do manage to get into it the songs Frank Loesser has written for them seem hardly worth the effort."